If you have specific questions, please contact Research Compliance to discuss your individual situation.

 In general, you can engage in the grant and proposal review processes, serve as a thesis advisor, and serve as a thesis referee, even for foreign institutions or international colleagues.
 Follow guidance around reporting, disclosures, and screening:

-Students and international collaborations
+Students and International Collaborations

 MIT’s sponsored research and collaborations regularly involve support for student researchers, and students may be involved in international collaborations.

-Sharing results
+Sharing Results

 Research results that are ordinarily published and shared broadly are considered the results of fundamental research and may be shared throughout the world.
 All on‐campus research conducted by MIT is structured as fundamental research.

-However, even if created or used in the course of fundamental research, physical items (e.g. a prototype, compound, or physical model) certain encryption software are subject to U.S. export control restrictions.
+However, even if created or used in the course of fundamental research, physical items (e.g. a prototype, compound, physical model, or certain encryption software) are subject to U.S. export control restrictions.
 If you intend to ship physical items or transmit encryption software internationally, please contact MIT Export Control.

-Letters of recommendation
+Letters of Recommendation

 You may write letters of recommendation for students and colleagues, even to foreign universities or employers and regardless of whether the request comes from the individual or the university or employer.